 SimCenter: National Center for Computational Engineering

-Euler-based Aircraft Design Contest
+Aircraft Performance Design Contest

-Goal: To inspire students to learn about Aerospace Engineering and motivate them to pursue a career in a STEM field such as Engineering
+Goal: To inspire third- and fourth-year HS students to learn about Engineering and Design, and motivate them to consider a career in a STEM-related field.

-Background: Using the tutorial supplied on the website, students can gain an understanding of the basics of sub, trans, and supersonic flight using a NACA0012 airfoil.
-Based on the pressure solutions given after each Euler solve, students will be able to make lift and drag predictions.
+Background: Using a computational simulation-based tutorial on the SimCenter website, using a simple airfoil students can gain an understanding of the basics of fluid mechanics in different flight regimes .
+Based on the computed solutions for pressure on the airfoil surface, students will be able to estimate lift and drag.

-Contest: Use the online Euler solver and online research into the basics of flight (lift and drag) to write a three-page paper explaining the following three scenarios:
+Objective: Use the online fluid-flow simulator and online research to learn about two of the most important forces acting on an aircraft in flight -- lift and drag --, and to write a three-page paper explaining the results of your investigation for the following three flight regimes:

-Subsonic: How and why do lift and drag change based on angle of attack at Mach = 0.55?
+Low Speed (Subsonic, Mach = 0.55†): How and why do lift and drag change based on angle of attack‡?

-Transonic: How and why does shock formation change based on angle of attack at Mach = 0.75?
+Mid-Speed (Transonic, Mach = 0.75): How and why does shock formation change based on angle-of-attack?

-Supersonic: How and why do lift and drag change based on angle of attack at Mach = 1.05?
+High Speed (Supersonic, Mach = 1.05): How and why do lift and drag change based on angle of attack?

+Lift and drag are calculated by numerically integrating the surface pressure around the airfoil, and then resolving the resulting force into components aligned with (drag) and perpendicular to (lift), the airfoil flight direction.

 Rules: Students must submit a three-page write-up, double-spaced, using 12 point Arial or Times New Roman font, with 1 inch margins; this must include at least one self-made chart or graph.
 Entries will be judged for grammar, correctness of results, amount of content fit within constraints, and best use of graph/chart.

 Contact: Submissions can either be sent electronically (in MS Word, OpenOffice, or PDF format) to Vincent-Betro@utc.edu OR via mail to: